 Personal Data Protection Law Indonesia: Why It Matters

-Despite these risks, public awareness of data protection in Indonesia remains low.
+Moreover, public awareness of data protection in Indonesia remains low.
 Therefore, this article explains the Personal Data Protection Law Indonesia, its regulations, and practical steps to protect sensitive information in the digital space.

 What Is Personal Data Protection Law Indonesia?